 Georgia is home to Emory University, a renowned liberal arts college that counts His Holiness the XIV Dalai Lama as a member of its faculty.

-Other institutions include the historically black university Spelman College, which hit the headlines when Beyoncé named the institution one of the four that would receive a Formation scholarship.
+Other institutions include the historically black university Spelman College, which hit the headlines when Beyoncé named the institution one of the four that would receive a Formation scholarship in 2017.

 Or you could choose the University of Georgia, the state’s flagship research university and the oldest state-chartered university.